mtrjaxon/gch-public/README.md

     Remove the `/*` and `*/` to uncomment these lines for more detailed error information.

-- **Message Box Prompts**: Unlike GCH1, GCH2's logging system is more actively used.
-Message boxes will only appear for immediate actions or file conflicts.
+- **Logging**: Unlike GCH2, GCH3 has improved the logging system, making it more verbose, and more reliable.

 - **Addon.json File Replacement**: GCH3 creates a new `addon.json` file for each extracted `.gma` file.
 If an `addon.json` file already exists, it will be replaced with the updated version to reflect any changes made during optimization.